openhive-network/devportal/_tutorials-javascript/submit_post.md

 ---
 title: 'JS: Submit Post'
 position: 10
-description: "_By the end of this tutorial you should know how to prepare comments for Steem and then submit using the broadcast.comment function._"
+description: "_By the end of this tutorial you should know how to prepare comments for Hive and then submit using the broadcast.comment function._"
 layout: full
 canonical_url: submit_post.html
 ---